Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 4.md

 `kubectl delete pod $(kubectl get pod --selector="user"="a123456" -o jsonpath={.items[0]..metadata.name}) `{{execute}}

-pod "" deleted
+pod "a123456-deployment-xxxx-xxxx" deleted

 Notice that the pod name is different from the one before, this means that Kubernetes deployed a new pod when the pod gets deleted.

+Now let's see everything created under the user "a123456".

 `kubectl get all -l user=a123456
 `{{execute}}

 Now let's try deleting the deployment.

----

 `kubectl delete deploy -l user=a123456
 `{{execute}}

-deployment.extensions "a123456-deployment" deleted
+deployment.apps "a123456-deployment" deleted
 And check what is happening to the Pods